faisitalia/OpenMed-PoC/INSTALL.md

 - node v14
 - mongodb

-Essential prerequisites for production, optional for development:
+Essential prerequisites for production, that are optional for development:

+- node v14
+- mongodb
 - a public server with a DNS name
 - an SSL certificate for that domain name
 - a gmail account with an app password